 Siri can also learn about your family.
-If you were to mention "my mom" or "my wife" in a request, Siri would ask you who that is, and then remember it from now on.
-You could also just tell her directly: "Remember that [Contact Name] is my mom."
+If you were to mention "my mom" or "my wife" in a request, Siri would ask you who that is, and remember it from then on.
+You could also just tell Siri directly: "Remember that [Contact Name] is my mom."

 You can even have Siri call you by a nickname by saying, "From now on, call me [Name]."

 The Apple TV (4th generation) runs on tvOS and also has Siri built-in.
 To talk to Siri, hold down the microphone button on the Siri Remote that came with your Apple TV.

 The trick is that, unlike on iOS devices, you must hold the button down while you are speaking, and should only release the button when you are done.